-1. Attach hose to the City Water Inlet.
+- 1. Ensure that all water drain valves are closed, including water heater valve. - 2.
+Attach hose to the City Water Inlet.

-City Water Inlet (Located behind the drivers side service door) -Typical View
+City Water Inlet (Located behind the drivers side Water Service Center door) -Typical View

-- 2. Configure the levers on the panel to reflect the "Power Fill Tank" setting as indicated by the picture instructions on the Water Center Panel. - 3.
+- 3. Configure the levers on the panel to reflect the "Power Fill Tank" setting as indicated by the picture instructions on the Water Center Panel. - 4.
 Use the level display on the monitor panel to oversee filling of the tank, or when the tank is full, water will flow from tank vent tube in the service center panel.